xinsight/mobx-redux-showdown/README.md

 With Mobx and decorators, this can be done with one line.
 With Redux, the selectors and reducers are added in 2 different files (which we've covered) but there is also the additional idea of an "action".
 What's up with actions?

 Since the parts of Redux are so loosely coupled, you cannot call functions or properties directly, but need to write actions.
 And then you have to write both sides of the action: the sender which dispatches the action, and a receiver to observe and handle the action.
-And in both your dispatcher and receiver, you need to make sure to import your action.

-I've tried using action creators to generate my actions, but that didn't improve things.
-You still need to write your annoying string constants like `const FETCH_VALUESET = 'FETCH_VALUESET'` but you have to remember to use the action creator like `fetchValueSetAction()` in the dispatch, and the `FETCH_VALUESET` string constant in the action handler.
-More things to keep track of.
+Actions involve some brain-dead boilerplate like `const FETCH_VALUESET = 'FETCH_VALUESET'` which isn't hard, but is annoying.
+(And with copy/pasting it's easy to accidentially duplicate the string for two vars which will lead to some head scratching.)

 ## Components